getodk/docs/README.md

  - https://docs.opendatakit.org
  - https://docs.opendatakit.org/odk2/

-If you can't find what you are looking for, try the [old docs on the ODK website](https://opendatakit.org/).
-Also, please [file an issue](https://github.com/opendatakit/docs/issues) so that we know to add the information you are looking for.
+Please [file an issue](https://github.com/opendatakit/docs/issues) if you can't find what you are looking for.

 ## Building and viewing documentation locally